Anthony Davis scores 27, Lakers hold off Celtics 96-95

+BOSTON (AP) — The Lakers started off their season-high, seven-game road trip by winning three of four before Anthony Davis was sidelined with an injury.

+He returned just in time to help his team avoid a third straight defeat.

-BOSTON (AP) — Anthony Davis had 27 points and 14 rebounds in his return to the lineup and the Los Angeles Lakers hung on to beat the Boston Celtics 96-95 on Saturday night when Daniel Theis missed a follow shot at the buzzer.
+Davis had 27 points and 14 rebounds in his return to the lineup and Los Angeles hung on to beat the Boston Celtics 96-95 on Saturday night when Daniel Theis missed a follow shot at the buzzer.

 LeBron James finished with 21 points, seven rebounds and seven assists in the first meeting of the season between the longtime rivals.
 Montrezl Harrell added 16 points for the Lakers, who lost in Detroit on Thursday when Davis rested a bruised right quadriceps.